Home Compare CI vs HUM

 The Cigna vs Humana: Which Stock Looks Stronger in 2026?

 The Cigna holds the cleaner structural position, with the lead spread across stability and valuation.
-Humana still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
+Humana still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 In the market, Humana carries the stronger setup — intact trend against The Cigna's broken trend.
 That leaves a split case: the structural lead stays with The Cigna, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.